 Step 2 - caution: when another or same rule is broken later in the same day, the adult verbally cautions the child, making them aware of their behaviour and clearly outlining the consequences if they continue.
 Use the phrase, 'Think carefully about your next step.'
 Record a tick in the column for the rule they have broken next to their name.
+The child is told to sit away within the classroom to consider their behaviour with instruction to return to their place and the lesson when they can make the positive decision to do so.

 Step 3 - Last chance: Privately, give the child a final opportunity to engage.
-Offer a positive choice to do so and refer to previous examples of good behaviour using the 30 second script (do not deviate):

-I noticed you are...(having trouble getting started; looking upset).
+Offer a positive choice to do so and refer to previous examples of good behaviour using the 30 second script (do not deviate): I noticed you are...(having trouble getting started; looking upset).